 While most of our network of teaching institutions hire only on the semester basis, we do work with some that hire new teachers every month, without regard to the semester academic calendar.

-For all programs, the participant’s teaching term will be prefaced by an in-country orientation and training session.
+For all programs, the participant’s teaching term will be prefaced by an in-country orientation.

 Program Placement Fee

 Given the program is not supported by external funding, a $1,395 USD program placement fee will be charged and payable (in two installments) only upon acceptance of a job offer.
 This fee covers a variety of services that TeachingChile provides to the participant:

 - screening of the best teaching opportunities for our participants with a competitive monthly salary sufficient to cover your basic living needs at the local standard of living,

 - assistance in finding affordable lodging, the first 3-4 weeks of which are prepaid, depending on the school’s program

 - visa assistance that will allow you to stay legally in Chile for the duration of your teaching experience,